Chitak985/PromisedWorlds-chitak-s-work/docs/README.md

 - zhuzhu
 - zTallsTwo

+As of now, we have **25** people actively contributing.
+Once again, thank you.

 ## Wiki
 More information about the Star Systems and anything other regarding Promised Worlds is up on our [Wiki](https://github.com/PromisedWorlds/PromisedWorlds/wiki).